 The ALLTRIALS procedure (Altomare at al., 2013)

-In a typical Direct Methods procedure more sets of phases (trials) are generated and ranked according to the combined CFOM figure of merit (estimating the quality of the trial) and only the best trial is used to calculate a Fourier map.
-Because of unavoidable errors in the phases, the figure of merit can fail to evaluate the best trial, so it is strictly suggested to process the other trials by menu Solve > Explore trials.
+In a typical Direct Methods procedure more sets of phases (trials) are generated and no more than 20 of them are saved and ranked according to the combined CFOM figure of merit (estimating the quality of the trial) and only the best trial corresponding to the largest CFOM value is used to calculate a Fourier map.
+Because of unavoidable errors in the phases, the figure of merit can fail to evaluate the best trial, so it is strictly suggested to process the other trials by menu Solve > Explore Trials.

-The following window is opened (the procedure has been applied to 2-Mercaptobenzoic acid compound, whose input file is in the directory ‘examples’).
+The following window is opened (the procedure has been applied to 2-Mercaptobenzoic acid compound, whose input file, merca.exp, is in the directory ‘examples’)

-and the CFOM value can be read.
+and the CFOM values, for each saved trial, can be read.
 The highest CFOM value could not correspond to the correct solution while subsequent different trials may be successful.
 This is particularly true when several nearly equivalent CFOM’s are available for different trials as in the picture.
-If the trial has been already developed (done=’yes’), you can read the RF figure of merit value that quantifies the agreement between the structure factors extracted from the experimental pattern and calculated by the model.
+If the trial has been already developed (done=’yes’), you can read the RF figure of merit value that quantifies the agreement between the structure factors extracted from the experimental pattern and calculated by the model corresponding to the current trial.

 Check the button in the first column to decide which trial will be developed and press the button .
-If you check the button Select all new trials, all the trials not already explored will be automatically selected and developed.
+If you check the button Explore trials not processed yet, all the trials not already explored will be automatically selected and developed.

 You can choose three different actions for the structure model optimization (see later):